pasta-lover69/LogSentinel/README.md

 ---

-_LogSentinel - Your vigilant guardian against suspicious activities with real-time monitoring_ 🛡️✨🔴
+*LogSentinel - Your intelligent guardian evolving from real-time monitoring to AI-powered global security intelligence* 🛡️✨🔴🚀